Summer is an ideal time to rest, reflect — and read.

 On both campuses, the OVS faculty have developed comprehensive summer reading lists for students across the grade levels.
 Students entering grades 3-12 have required summer reading and younger students in grades PK-2 have recommended books to explore.

-This summer reading lists include classics, such as George Orwell’s Animal Farm for 8th graders and Jane Austen’s Pride and Prejudice for 10th graders, as well as modern titles including this year’s Pulitzer Prize-winning novel, The Underground Railroad by Colson Whitehead for 11th graders.
+Summer reading lists also include assignments by grade, including classics such as Jane Austen’s Pride and Prejudice for 10th graders, as well as modern titles including last year’s Pulitzer Prize-winning novel, The Underground Railroad by Colson Whitehead for 11th graders.

-Most Advanced Placement students have assignments over the summer as well.
-AP Biology students are required to read The Immortal Life of Henrietta Lacks by Rebecca Skloot and complete other work, while AP Calculus students have a long list of math problems to tackle before classes begin in September.
+Most Advanced Placement students have assignments over the summer as well, including AP Calculus students have a long list of math problems to tackle before classes begin in September.